LinearSoft/laravel-activitylog/README.md

 ## Documentation
 You'll find the documentation on [https://docs.spatie.be/laravel-activitylog/v1](https://docs.spatie.be/laravel-activitylog/v1).

 Find yourself stuck using the package?
 Found a bug?
-Do you have general questions or suggestions for improving the media library?
-Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-medialibrary/issues), we'll try to address it as soon as possible.
+Do you have general questions or suggestions for improving the activity log?
+Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-activitylog/issues), we'll try to address it as soon as possible.

 If you've found a bug regarding security please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.